 Shine!
 Room 202 | **Registration required**

 Our current K-4th grade classes will combine to explore how the church fulfills her mission in the world.
 Through engaging activities, they will pray for different regions, hear stories of past missionaries, meet current mission partners, and experience different cultures.
-To help us plan for teachers and space, registration is required by May 20.
+To help us plan for teachers and space, registration is required.

 Welcome to the World of Missions! — 9 am